 15. London, Ontario – 19.82% Irish

 London’s Richmond Street is regarded as one of Canada’s best for bar crawls.
-That’s why on St. Patrick’s Day they host an all-day bar crawl, complete with a breakfast and a visit to each of the city’s best pubs and bars.
+So why not plan a pub crawl.
+Two to check out include McCabe’s Irish Pub & Grill and Molly Bloom’s Irish Pub & Restaurant.
 Do you have the stamina?
 This is the perfect way to find out.

 16. Greater Sudbury – 18.70% Irish

 Sudbury is ringing in St. Patrick’s Day with The Irish Heritage Club’s annual dinner dance.
 It is taking place on March 16, at the Caruso Club!
 Beyond Ireland will play authentic Irish music.
 The festivities will also feature Irish Dancers and great food!